saltstack/salt/doc/ref/configuration/master.rst

 The Salt system is amazingly simple and easy to configure, the two components of the Salt system each have a respective configuration file.
-The :command:`salt-master` is configured via the master configuration file, and the :command:`salt-minion` is configured via the minion configuration file.
+The ``salt-master`` is configured via the master configuration file, and the ``salt-minion`` is configured via the minion configuration file.

 .. seealso::

     :ref:`Example master configuration file <configuration-examples-master>`.

-The configuration file for the salt-master is located at :file:`/etc/salt/master` by default.
-A notable exception is FreeBSD, where the configuration file is located at :file:`/usr/local/etc/salt`.
+The configuration file for the salt-master is located at ``/etc/salt/master`` by default.
+A notable exception is FreeBSD, where the configuration file is located at ``/usr/local/etc/salt``.
 The available options are as follows:

 .. _primary-master-configuration: